qooxdoo/documentation/README.md

 javascript but also different from most javascript you have seen to date.
 This is because Qooxdoo introduces both a rich set of widgets as well as class based object orientation into the language.
-There is quite a lot of documentation on these toppics in the next few sections.
+There is quite a lot of documentation on these topics in the next few sections.

 And yes, this is the complete program, there is neither HTML nor CSS.
 The Qooxdoo framework creates all that on the fly as the program is started.
 There